prakashchhipa/NiNu-Blockchain-Solution/README.md

 	}

-4. Performing Mining Operation - It adds up latest block into the node's it own version of blockchain
+**4. Performing Mining Operation** - It adds up latest block into the node's it own version of blockchain
     Command: Open google chrome browser and call following APIs
 	1. Node1 (309e4a5e-92e3-4ae0-a880-cb83d59e7a3c):
    	 http://192.168.0.13:8080/node/mine